richwass/eyedominance-website/user-manual.md

 - Uses scientific finger-pointing methodology validated in vision research
 - Provides quantitative measurements, not just "left" or "right"
 - Tracks changes over time with comprehensive history
-- Generates detailed reports you can share with coaches or professionals
+- Generates detailed reports you can share with coaches or specialists
 - Works entirely offline - your data stays private on your device

 ---